 Each team can submit up to a maximum of 12 players and a minimum of 8 to be part of their rotation or Depth Chart (DC).
 Only healthy players and those playing in the NBA are eligible.
-If you have a player that is considered to be injured, suspended, playing internationally or in the D-league, that player is not eligible to be in your current DTNBA rotation.
+If you have a player that is considered to be injured, suspended, playing internationally or in the G-league, that player is not eligible to be in your current DTNBA rotation.
 If a player is on an NBA roster but receiving DNP-CDs, they are still eligible for a DTNBA rotation.

 Rotation can be set up in a format such as the following.
 If you cannot reach this, Dan the Scrub Turner (DST) will be inserted into your lineup.
 See below for DST details.